 Accounts Receivable - Payment terms for the Company's unaffiliated customers are determined based on credit risk and vary by customer.
-The Company typically offers standard payments terms to unaffiliated customers of net 30 days.
+The Company typically offers standard payment terms to unaffiliated customers of net 30 days.
 The Company does not accrue interest on past due accounts receivable.
 The Company reviews the credit histories of its customers before extending unsecured credit.
 The Company presents accounts and notes receivable, net of an allowance for doubtful accounts.
 Each quarter, the Company prepares an analysis of its ability to collect outstanding receivables that provides a basis for an allowance estimate for doubtful accounts.
 In doing so, the Company evaluates the age of its receivables, past collection history, current financial conditions of key customers and its joint ventures, and economic conditions.
 Based on this evaluation, the Company establishes a reserve for specific accounts and notes receivable that it believes are uncollectible, as well as an estimate of uncollectible receivables not specifically known.
-Deterioration in the financial condition of any key customer or a significant slowdown in the economy could have a material negative impact on the Company's ability to collect a portion or all of the accounts and notes receivable.
 The Company believes that an analysis of historical trends and its current knowledge of potential collection problems provide the Company with sufficient information to establish a reasonable estimate for an allowance for doubtful accounts.
 In the event the Company determined that a smaller or larger uncollectible accounts reserve is appropriate, the Company would record a credit or charge to selling expense in the period that it made such a determination.
-Accounts receivable have been reduced by an allowance for uncollectible accounts of \$20,000 at August 31, 2012 and 2011.
+Accounts receivable have been reduced by an allowance for uncollectible accounts of \$40,000 and \$20,000 at August 31, 2014 and 2013, respectively.
 Accounts are considered past due based on terms agreed upon between the Company and the customer.
 Accounts receivable are written-off only after all collection attempts have failed and are based on individual credit evaluation and specific circumstances of the customer.

-Receivables from Joint Ventures - Trade receivables from joint ventures arise from sales the Company makes to its joint ventures of products.
-Receivables for services to the Company's joint ventures are based primarily on a contractual percentage of the sales of the joint ventures and are intended to compensate the Company for services the Company provides to its joint ventures, including consulting, legal, travel, insurance, technical and marketing services.
+Receivables from Joint Ventures - Trade receivables from joint ventures arise from sales of products the Company makes to its joint ventures.
 Payment terms for the Company's joint ventures also are determined based on credit risk; however, additional consideration also is given to the individual joint venture due to the transportation time associated with ocean delivery of most products and certain other factors.
 Generally, accounts receivable from the Company's joint ventures unpaid after 90 days are considered past due.
-The Company does not accrue interest on past due accounts receivable.
+The Company does not accrue interest on past due balances.
 The Company periodically reviews amounts due from its joint ventures for collectability, and based on past experience and continuous review of the balances due, has determined an allowance for doubtful accounts related to its joint venture receivables is not necessary.